blackjyn/Flash-Experiments/README.md

 A tiny, but extremely useful function, which interpolates a number within a numeric range into another corresponding number within another arbitrary numeric range.

 * **SineScroll**
 A Pixel Bender-based replica of the classic sine-scroll effect that was a staple of the Amiga demo-scene.
-Soundtrack included.
+With sample soundtrack included.

 * **TagCloud**
 A 3D cloud of tagwords, moving in a starfield-like manner.